Glossary

 Withdraw

 Section titled “Withdraw”Claim project tokens and forfeit principal protection on the withdrawn amount.
 Implemented by withdrawFT.
 Requires transferable to be enabled.
-Released capital moves to capitalDivesting for buyback and burn.
+Released capital moves to capitalDivesting for optional buyback and burn (if configured).
 See: Hold, Redeem, and Withdraw

 Returns generated by the yield strategy on deposited collateral.
-Variable and not guaranteed.
+Variable, not guaranteed.
 Distributed via the yield waterfall: platform fee (10%) to DAO, then net yield (90%) to the project.
 See: Fees and Economics

 Yield Strategy

 Section titled “Yield Strategy”Protocol used to generate yield on deposited capital.
 Aave V3 is the only supported strategy at launch.
-Yield funds the platform fee, project ecosystem budget, and buyback and burn.
+Yield funds the platform fee and the project ecosystem budget.
+If buyback is enabled, yield surplus can also fund buyback and burn.
 See: Yield Strategy

 Yield Waterfall

-Section titled “Yield Waterfall”The distribution order of gross strategy yield: platform fee (10%) to DAO, then net yield (90%) to the project for ecosystem budget and buyback and burn allocation.
+Section titled “Yield Waterfall”Distribution order of gross strategy yield: platform fee (10%) to DAO, then net yield (90%) to the project for ecosystem budget and optional buyback and burn.
 See: Fees and Economics